Totalvery/totalvery/readme.md

 - [x] Create a Totalvery API that returns a restaurant list around the user and the information of a restaurnat by aggregating data from all the delivery apps
 - [x] Connect a MongoDB
+- [x] Implement functionality to filter restaurants based on the user preference
 - [ ] Implement functionality to enable users to link their account with UberEats, Doordash and GrubHub, which helps Totalvery provide more reliable information about estimated fees
-- [ ] Implement functionality to recommend daily menu based on the user's mood

 ## Instruction